20 Best 2024 Movies on Netflix So Far

 Dramatic, Gripping, True-story-based

-To the untrained eye, a TV interview is just that: an interview, a simple (and at times rehearsed) back-to-back between a reporter and a subject.
-But Scoop is a thrilling reminder of how complex the process actually is, from the legwork to the questioning and even after airing.
+To the untrained eye, a TV interview is just that: an interview, a simple (and at times rehearsed) back-to-back between a reporter and their subject.
+But Scoop is a thrilling reminder of how complex this process can get, beginning with the legwork to the questioning, and even after airing.
 In the UK, that quest for truth is complicated by stringent palace rules and the fact that the BBC, which McAlister and her colleagues work for, is a publicly funded institution.
-How free is the free press when a Royal can call off a story, and how far are reporters willing to go to protect it?
-Scoop is bolstered by a smart script and a wealth of strong performance—Sewell is almost unrecognizable as Prince Andrew and Gillian Anderson is commanding as anchor Emily Maitlis.
-But the movie won’t be as strong as it is without Piper leading it; she’s relatable and entrancing as she works her way from underestimated underdog to compelling champion.
+How free is the free press when a Royal can call off a story before it airs?
+And how far are reporters willing to go to protect their piece?
+Scoop is bolstered by a smart script and a wealth of strong performances—Sewell is almost unrecognizable as Prince Andrew and Gillian Anderson is commanding as anchor Emily Maitlis.
+But the movie won’t be as strong as it is without Piper leading it; she’s entirely entrancing as she works her way from underestimated underdog to compelling champion.

 7.4